xmartlabs/xmartlabs.github.io/_posts/2018-4-02-XLpaging.md

 ```

 ## The problem
 Suppose that you are following the repository pattern and you want to expose a paginated list of entities from a service source.
 In that case, your repository should implement a method which returns a `Listing` of that entities.

-I'll give you an example, suppose that you have an app which lists the github users which username contains an specific word.
+I'll give you an example, suppose that you have an app which lists the github users whose usernames contain a specific word.

 So, if you use Retrofit and RxJava you can define the service call as: